robbobfrh84/lab/AWS/JS/bobsguide-NativeAuth.md

 - 3) Continue to do basic CRUD operations, like edit, remove, and all the other fun stuff you did in the movies tutorial
 - !!!!
 You know what would really be helpful.
 Your main question now is more about structure & flow. i.e. you wanna know the things twitter/facebook do.
 So just look for that, weather it dynamoDB, or MongoDB, or whatever, you just wanna... well...
 It's user data Architecture you're talking about, then!

+- CHECK links below to rebuild tab window we closed...